rails/rails/guides/source/contributing_to_ruby_on_rails.md

 Contributing to Ruby on Rails
 =============================

 This guide covers ways in which _you_ can become a part of the ongoing development of Ruby on Rails.

-After reading it, you should be familiar with:
+After reading this guide, you will know:

 * Using GitHub to report issues.
 * Cloning master and running the test suite.